lake-wg/edhoc/draft-selander-lake-traces.md

 Since METHOD = 3, I authenticates using static DH.

-I's static key pair for use with the EDHOC key exchange algorithm is:
+I's static key pair for use with the EDHOC key exchange algorithm is based on the same curve as for the ephemeral keys, X25519:

 ~~~~~~~~
 I (Raw Value) (Initiator's private authentication key) (32 bytes)